stairjoke/wenzels.blog/content/privacy/default.en.md

 ## 5. Third Party Services
 ### Mastodon-Profil
 Wenzel Massag uses the micro-blogging service Mastodon which is connected to the (link: https://en.wikipedia.org/wiki/Fediverse text: Fediverse \(link opens wikipedia.org\) target: _blank) using (link: https://en.wikipedia.org/wiki/ActivityPub text: AvtivityPub \(link opens wikipedia.org\) target: _blank).
 Wenzel's user account "@stairjoke@indieweb.social" is managed and run by Indieweb.social.
-The content of the Fediverse and all connected servers, including indieweb.social, are not part of this website (beachball.tech).
+The content of the Fediverse and all connected servers, including indieweb.social, are not part of this website (wenzels.blog).
 See (link: https://indieweb.social/privacy-policy text: indieweb.social's privacy statement target: _blank) for more information.

 ----